Today I’m answering your questions about buying homes for back taxes, and the topics I’m going to cover are:

 Check with real estate companies’ online listings to see what similar homes are selling for in that neighborhood.
 Zillow is a good resource for sales because it posts all sales, not just one Realtor’s listings.

 Some liens and mortgages may be set aside when selling homes for back taxes.
-Internal Revenue Service liens are not.
-If you buy the property, you may be responsible for the IRS debt.

 The local tax authority should have additional lien information.
 A title check may be bought from companies that offer this service.